-- The daily attendance record, including unsatisfactory punctuality, shall be recorded in the student's clinical binder. - All students are requested to phone the clinical instructor whenever they are unable to attend their clinical assignment. - The student must: - o Call the clinical affiliate site and also email both the Clinical and Program Coordinators before the rotation begins: rsbiroli@mvcc.edu and mlapaglia@mvcc.edu. - o Ask to speak with, or leave a message for, the assigned clinical instructor. - o The call should include the student's name and the reason for the absence. - Excessive absenteeism shall be discussed with the student informing them that the continued attendance/punctuality pattern will be reflected in the Clinical Education grade.
+- The daily attendance record, including unsatisfactory punctuality, shall be recorded in the student's clinical binder. - All students are requested to phone the clinical instructor whenever they are unable to attend their clinical assignment. - The student must: - o Call the clinical affiliate site and also email both the Clinical and Program Coordinator before the rotation begins. - o Ask to speak with, or leave a message for, the assigned clinical instructor. - o The call should include the student's name and the reason for the absence. - Excessive absenteeism shall be discussed with the student informing them that the continued attendance/punctuality pattern will be reflected in the Clinical Education grade.
 Points will be deducted from the clinical semester grade. - The student's excessive absenteeism will place the student on a 30-day attendance probation.
 A second attendance probation will lead to dismissal from the Radiologic Technology program.